-- 1. No. of s92 agreements entered into, exceed the number of cases referred to a committee - 2.
-80% of Committees will finalise their investigations within 12 months of commencing investigation - 3.
-The Director has made a decision under section 91, section 92 or section 93 within 12 months in all cases - 4.
-The Determining Authority makes a decision on 100% of s92 agreements - 5.
-In 80% of cases, the Determining Authority issues its final determination within 4 months of receiving a final report
+- 1. 80% of Committees will finalise their investigations within 24 months of commencing investigation2 - 2.
+The Director has made a decision under section 91, section 92 or section 93 within 12 months in all - 3.
+The Determining Authority makes a decision on 100% of s92 agreements - 4.
+In 80% of cases, the Determining Authority issues its final determination within 6 months of receiving a final report